-Oil and gas exploration and production activities are subject to particular risks, many of which are beyond the control of Repsol.
-These activities are exposed to production, equipment and transportation risks, errors or inefficiencies in operations' management and purchasing processes, natural hazards and other uncertainties relating to the physical characteristics of oil and natural gas fields and their dismantling.
+Oil and gas exploration and production activities are subject to uncertainties relating to the physical characteristics of oil and natural gas fields and their dismantling.

 Furthermore, exploration projects are complex in terms of their scale and are susceptible to delays in execution and cost overruns with respect to initially-approved budgets.
 In addition, some of the development projects are located in deep waters, mature areas and other difficult environments, such as the Gulf of Mexico, Alaska, the North Sea, Brazil and the Amazon rainforest, or in complex oilfields that could aggravate these risks further.
 It should also be noted that any form of transport of oil products always has inherent risks: by road, rail or sea transport, or by pipeline, oil or another hazardous substances could leak; this poses a significant risk due to the potential impact a spill could have on the environment and on people, especially considering the high volume of products that can be carried at any one time.
 Should these risks materialize, Repsol may suffer major losses, interruptions to its operations and harm to its reputation.